Latest Employment Law Articles

 In order to ensure that an employee is not left without recourse should the new job prove to be unsuited to them, where the terms of the proposed alternative employment differ from the original employment, they are granted a 4 week statutory trial period performing their potential new duties.
 If the trial period is unsuccessful the employee is considered to be dismissed and may look to claim a redundancy payment.

 If you are looking for advice on redundancy payments, it may be valuable for you to seek out a professional employment law solicitor.
-Our free Find a Solicitor service is just the ticket for finding the right lawyer for your needs.

 A compromise agreement is a legal agreement between an employer and employee designed to ensure a redundancy or dismissal is conducted in a clean and easy fashion.
 It involves the employee confirming that they do not have any concerns or issues left unraised with the employer over leaving the company, and agreeing not to bring any action against them in the future, often in exchange for a cash settlement of some kind.
 The settlement will be conditional on the ex-employee abiding by the terms of the compromise agreement.